10 Expert-approved Business Credit Card Tips

 - Cash advance fee: $10

-If you withdraw $100, you’ll be charged an APR equivalent to $24.80 right away, plus a flat-rate fee of $10.
-This means you’ll owe $134.80 on your bill for an original withdrawal of $100.
-This cost will vary depending on the amount of your withdrawal, and it could add up quickly if you use this feature frequently.
+If you withdraw $100, you’ll be charged an APR equivalent to $29.99 right away, plus a flat-rate fee of $10.
+This means you’ll owe $139.99 on your bill for an original withdrawal of $100.
+This cost will vary depending on the amount of your withdrawal, and it could quickly add up if you use this feature frequently.

 8. Monitor Your Business Expenditures Regularly

-As a business owner, you need to know your company’s expenses.
-Most business credit cards come with online reporting tools that allow you to access and monitor your account anytime and anywhere.
-These can help you keep track of your spending so that you can determine if you are staying within budget or not.
+Most business credit cards come with online reporting tools that allow you to access and monitor your account anytime, anywhere.
+These tools can help you keep track of your expenses, analyze your spending habits, and determine whether or not you stay within budget.

-In addition, most business cards also enable you to set certain restrictions on employee cards to prevent misuse.
-It’s important to monitor your employees’ spending habits to ensure that they are using their cards for approved transactions.
-Strict monitoring can help you manage your finances thoroughly and make tax season a lot easier.
+It’s important to monitor your employees’ spending habits to ensure that they are using their cards only for approved transactions.
+Strict monitoring can help you manage your finances thoroughly and make tax season much easier.

-If you want to keep your business and personal expenses and assets separate, you may opt to apply for a business card that doesn’t need a personal guarantee.
-However, there are only a few business cards without personal guarantee, and most of them are charge cards, which require you to pay your balance in full each month.
+If you want to keep your business and personal expenses and assets totally separate, you may opt to apply for a business card that doesn’t require a personal guarantee.
+However, there are only a few business cards without personal guarantee and most of them are charge cards, which need to be paid in full each month.

-Most business credit card issuers report your transactions and payment history to the major consumer credit bureaus.
-If you don’t want your business transactions to have an impact on your personal credit score, consider one of the top business credit cards that don’t report to personal credit bureaus.
+Did you know?
+Most business credit card issuers report your transactions and payment history to the major consumer credit bureaus, helping you build or improve your personal credit with consistent on-time payments.
+If you don’t want your business transactions to have any impact on your personal credit score, consider one of the top business credit cards that don’t report to personal credit bureaus.

 Bottom Line